 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Expedia Group Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how EXPE stock compares to 2,000+ US-based stocks, and to peers in the Consumer Services sector and Other Consumer Services industry.
+We show how EXPE stock compares to 2,000+ US-based stocks, and to peers in the Administrative and Support and Waste Management and Remediation Services sector and Travel Agencies industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Expedia Group helps knock down the barriers to travel, making it easier, more enjoyable, more attainable and more accessible.
 Company is here to bring the world within reach for customers and partners around the globe.
 Expedia leverages its platform and technology capabilities across an extensive portfolio of businesses and brands to orchestrate the movement of people and the delivery of travel experiences on both a local and global basis.
 Expedia family of travel brands includes: Brand Expedia®, Hotels.com®, Expedia® Partner Solutions, Vrbo®, Egencia®, trivago®, HomeAway®, Orbitz®, Travelocity®, Hotwire®, Wotif®, ebookers®, CheapTickets®, Expedia Group™ Media Solutions, Expedia Local Expert®, CarRentals.com™, Expedia® CruiseShipCenters®, Classic Vacations®, Traveldoo®, VacationRentals.com and SilverRail™.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.